haraldng/omnipaxos/docs/src/omnipaxos/storage.md

 **If** you **do** decide to implement your own storage, we recommend taking a look at `MemoryStorage` as a reference for implementing the functions required by `Storage`.

 ## MemoryStorage
-An in-memory storage implementation, `MemoryStorage` offers fast reads and writes.
-This storage type will be used in our examples.
+`MemoryStorage` is an in-memory storage implementation and it will be used in our examples.
 For simplicity, we leave out some parts of the implementation for now (such as [Snapshots](../compaction.md)).
 ```rust,edition2018,no_run,noplaypen
     // from the module omnipaxos_storage::memory_storage
     #[derive(Clone)]